nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 to the Financial Planner.
 Balance: 5000.00
 ```

+Note: The date displayed will differ based on your system time.

 You can also use the following command to test the optional arguments:
 ```
 add expense /a 1000 /t necessities